msayson/msayson.github.io/_posts/2017-06-24-whats-risk-management.markdown

 For example, consider a third party who may listen to network traffic (threat), and an authentication process that transmits user credentials in plain text (vulnerability).
 A matching threat action would be for the third party to eavesdrop on authentication traffic, giving them access to the credentials of users on the same network.

-#### How should we determine the risk level of each threat action?

-The impact of a threat action to the business is an important part of our risk level.
-How much would the threat action cost the business?
-Would the damage be recoverable or not?

-Also important is the likelihood of the threat action being carried out.
-If there's no motivation for a person to exploit a vulnerability, or the event is highly unlikely to occur, this reduces our risk level.

-Common risk assessment methods state risk level as the impact times the likelihood of the threat action.
-This rates threat actions by their expected damage per unit of time.
+Traditionally, risk level is calculated as the impact times the likelihood of the threat action.

-<b>Risk level = Impact X Likelihood</b>
+<b>Risk level = Impact × Likelihood</b>

 Therefore, a threat action that we expect to cause $1000 of damage/occurrence and occur 1000 times/year will be considered just as important as a once-a-year event that causes $1M of damage.

+### Qualitative vs Quantitative Approaches

 Either qualitative or quantitative approaches can be used for risk assessments, depending on how much relevant and accurate data is available, and how important precise risk levels are to the business.